devcontainers/images/src/python/README.md

 - `mcr.microsoft.com/devcontainers/python:3.13` (or `3.13-trixie`, `3.13-bookworm` to pin to an OS version)
 - `mcr.microsoft.com/devcontainers/python:3.14` (or `3.14-trixie`, `3.14-bookworm` to pin to an OS version)

+#### Configuration

+You can directly reference [pre-built](https://containers.dev/implementors/reference/#prebuilding) versions of this image by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own `Dockerfile` with one of the above.

 Refer to [this guide](https://containers.dev/guide/dockerfile) for more details.

 ### Development tags (`dev-*`)

-Development tags are preview builds from `main`.
-Use `mcr.microsoft.com/devcontainers/python:dev-3.14` to test the current image definition before its next stable release.
+Preview tags are published builds of `main`, not stable release artifacts.
+The current development image definition (version `3.2.0`) is available as a preview through `mcr.microsoft.com/devcontainers/python:dev-3.14` (or `dev-3.14-trixie`, `dev-3.14-bookworm`).
+Before reporting an issue or reviewing a fix against a stable tag, check the preview tag because a merged change may already be available there.

 ### Pinned release tags

 You can decide how often you want updates by referencing a [semantic version](https://semver.org/) of each image.
 For example:

 - `mcr.microsoft.com/devcontainers/python:3-3.14` (or `3-3.14-trixie`)
-- `mcr.microsoft.com/devcontainers/python:3.2-3.14` (or `3.2-3.14-trixie`)
+- `mcr.microsoft.com/devcontainers/python:3.1-3.14` (or `3.1-3.14-trixie`)
-- `mcr.microsoft.com/devcontainers/python:3.2.0-3.14` (or `3.2.0-3.14-trixie`)
+- `mcr.microsoft.com/devcontainers/python:3.1.6-3.14` (or `3.1.6-3.14-trixie`)

 However, we only do security patching on the latest [non-breaking, in support](https://github.com/devcontainers/images/issues/90) versions of images (e.g. `2-3`).
 You may want to run `apt-get update && apt-get upgrade` in your Dockerfile if you lock to a more specific version to at least pick up OS security updates.